facebook/PathPicker/README.md

 * `ln -s ./fpp /usr/local/bin/fpp`
 * `fpp --help # should work!`

+## Configuration

+The `$FPP_EDITOR` environment variable can be set to tell PathPicker which editor to open paths with.
+The `$EDITOR` environment variable is used by default.

 ## Advanced Functionality

 As mentioned above, PathPicker allows you to also execute arbitrary commands with the specified files.